onlyquake/xonotic-wiki/Capture_the_Flag.markdown

 Object of the Game
 ------------------

 In CTF there are 2 teams (red & blue), while each team got a base with their flag.
-The goal is to steal the other teams’ flag and bring it to your own to capture it.
-That’s only possible if your own flag is in your base and not taken by the other team.
+The goal is to steal the other teams' flag and bring it to your own to capture it.
+That's only possible if your own flag is in your base and not taken by the other team.
 Usually a team needs 10 captures (caps) to win a map.

 How To: